JamieS56/Milestone-Project-1/README.md

 ### Who is Save the Seas for?

 Save The Seas is for people who are are intrested in learning more about sea life consevation and helping out.
-The target audience is 18 to 60 year olds as you will need to be over 18 to donate and this age range would be more likley to share the oage than anyone wo is older. although under 18s wont be able to donate the website should be accessible to them as the main goal of Save the Seas is to inspire and you can still inspire young people to help via fundraisers or donate through an adult.
+The target audience is 18 to 60 year olds as you will need to be over 18 to donate and this age range would be more likley to share the page than anyone who is older.
+Although under 18s won't be able to donate the website should be accessible to them as the main goal of Save the Seas is to inspire and you can still inspire young people to help via fundraisers or donate through an adult.

 ### User stories: